Agile Development Processes

-Many product development organizations have been experimenting with what has become known as “Agile Software Development” methods, the most popular of which is known as “Extreme Programming” (XP) but there are several others including Crystal, Adaptive, Scrum, and Pragmatic Programming.
+Many product development organizations have been experimenting with what has become known as “Agile Software Development” methods, the most popular of which at the time of this writing is known as “Extreme Programming” (XP) but there are several others including Scrum and Kanban.

 In these cases, the product teams often wonder how the role of the product manager fits into the methodology.
 Or, the product manager may be concerned that if their product development organization uses this method then the resulting product will suffer due to some of the more publicized criticisms of the methods.

 In this note we’ll first explain what the core tenets of Agile Development are, and then we’ll look at the specific example of XP, and then we’ll look at how this model impacts the product manager and how to deal with some of the challenges it poses.

 There are twelve core principles that the various Agile methods all have in common.
 The ways in which each method carries out the principles vary sometimes considerably, but the common philosophy is:

 1. The top priority is to satisfy the customer through early and frequent delivery of valuable software – valuable software early

 2. Deliver working software frequently, from a couple of weeks to a couple of months – frequent releases